conalryan/neovim/README.md

 ### NeoVim Features
 - Modern GUIS (using msgpack-rpc)
-- Write Plugins in Any Languar
+- Write Plugins in Any Language
-- New Plugin Architecture based on CoProcesses(everything runs in its own process so as to not block other processes)
+- New Plugin Architecture based on CoProcesses (everything runs in its own process so as to not block other processes)
 - Embedded Scriptable Terminal Emulator
-- Shared Data between editor instances
+- Shared Data between editor instanceses
 - XDG Spec Implementation

 ### Job Control
-- Allows use to run different processes while still runing Vim
+- Allows users to run different processes while still runing Vim
 - Asynchronous linters, formatters, etc.

 ### Support